rbtylee/tutorial-jsonc/tutorial/parsing5.md

 ```

-If we wish to avoid this "_*problem*_", we can refactor our code as follows:
+The json-c libraries offers a way to avoid this "_*problem*_".
+To illustrate, consider the code below:

 ```
 #include <stdio.h>